AdobeDocs/campaign-classic.en/help/delivery/using/deliverability-faq.md

 Therefore, 'quotas met' is not only a configuration issue, but can also be linked to reputation.
 It is important to analyze error messages in the [SMTP log](../../production/using/monitoring-processes.md#smtp-errors-per-domain).

-For more on MX configuration, see the [detailed documentation](../../installation/using/email-deliverability.md#mx-configuration).
+For more on MX configuration, see [this section](../../installation/using/email-deliverability.md#mx-configuration).

 ## Same error message for an ISP {#same-error-for-an-isp}